Mailstorm-ctrl/Threadstorm/README.md

 # Support server
-Join this server to report issues with the bot or just to chat with other people.
+Join this server to report issues or get help with the bot.
+Alternatively, join to talk with other people.

 https://discord.gg/M8DmU86